When To Use Ice or Heat?

 When Should I use Ice or Heat for an Injury?

-Therapists and athletic trainers are asked this question constantly when patients are recovering from their injury and/or surgery.
+Therapists and athletic trainers are asked constantly ice or heat, when patients are recovering from their injury and/or surgery.
 The answer is: “It depends on the circumstances.”
 There is no real best answer except to say that the appropriate modality is selected based on what the therapist/trainer/individual is trying to accomplish.
 To better clarify, it is first worthwhile to understand the physiological responses to the applications of the therapeutic heat or cold.
 If you would like to learn more about ways to reduce swelling, please go to this ARTICLE.

 Physiological Responses of Cold or Ice Treatments